 Kinesiology Review is a quarterly journal that focuses on scholarly reviews, theoretical papers, critical analyses, position papers, and other conceptual articles from all subdisciplines of kinesiology.

 Kinesiology Review (KR) provides a forum for discussion and analysis of kinesiology research and its applications.
 Although many journals publish reviews on select topics, KR stands alone in its focus on scholarly reviews from all subdisciplines of kinesiology.
-This rigorously peer-reviewed online quarterly journal will serve the interests of those in all areas of study related to health and physical activity, including movement and exercise science, sport and exercise psychology, sports medicine, sport history, sociology of sport and physical activity, physical education pedagogy, athletic training, sport management, and physical and occupational therapy.
+This rigorously peer-reviewed journal will serve the interests of those in all areas of study related to kinesiology— sport and exercise psychology, motor behavior, exercise physiology, biomechanics, sports medicine, sport history, sport philosophy, sport sociology, physical education pedagogy, and sport management.

 A past president of the North American Society for the Psychology of Sport and Physical Activity, Dr. Clark has been an active member of several other professional organizations dedicated to the study of motor development, including the International Society for Research into Developmental Coordination Disorder and the International Society on Infant Studies.

 In 1993, Dr. Clark was elected a fellow of the American Academy of Kinesiology and Physical Education (recently renamed the National Academy of Kinesiology), a society limited to 150 active scholars in the field of kinesiology.
 In 2006, she was elected president of the academy.
 Her research focuses on the developing relationship between perception and action in infants and young children.
 She also studies children with motor coordination problems.
 The National Science Foundation and the National Institutes of Health have funded her research for the last decade.